Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation: Experiments on MBR Decoding

 \paragraph{Conclusion} While MBR-\textsc{ScoreSim} and MBR-\textsc{F1} are constrained by optimization trade-offs or defects in their utility functions, MBR-\textsc{SoftF1} largely mitigates these issues when $N$ is sufficiently large.
-Overall, these results support the conclusion that MBR decoding, instantiated with MBR-\textsc{SoftF1} and a sufficiently large candidate set, significantly improves span-level performance and generally matches or outperforms MAP at system and sentence levels.
+Overall, these results support the conclusion that MBR decoding, instantiated with MBR-\textsc{SoftF1} and a sufficiently large candidate set, significantly improves span-level performance and generally matches or outperforms both the MAP and Majority Voting baselines at system and sentence levels.
 Finally, we note a limitation regarding span-level conclusions, which depend on $\textsc{SoftF1}(\cdot,\cdot)$ being a reliable span-level metric.
 Since MBR-\textsc{SoftF1} was directly optimized by $\textsc{SoftF1}(\cdot,\cdot)$ as the utility function, the evaluation metric intrinsically favors this method, a phenomenon known as \emph{metric bias} (\citealp{metric_bias}).
-Lacking a neutral metric, we leave further investigation of this bias to future work.
+A remedy validated in MT is to use an ensemble of multiple distinct metrics as the utility function, which has been shown to mitigate metric bias (\citealp{metric_bias}).
+Lacking a neutral metric, we leave a more thorough investigation of this bias to future work.